Balaje/iceFem/README.md

 Total Time ~ 400-420 s (Without mesh construction)
 ```
 We can see the improvement in parallelising the code.
-To solve 64 problems which takes about 16s each to solve, a serial code would take ``64x16=1024s`` to solve.
+To solve 64 problems which takes about 16s each to solve, a serial code would take approx. ``64x16=1024s`` to solve.
 However, parallelising the code cuts the total time to about ``400s`` in total considering the time to solve the eigenvalue problem and the construction of the non-local boundary condition.

 I have also added support for adding artificial notches in the ice shelf.
 This is to simulate rifts in the ice which may accelerate calving in the ice.
 This is done by specifying parameters